nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - 1a1.
 HiredFiredPro displays an error message.

       Use case ends.
 - 1b.
-Hiring Manager inputs other characters other than 'a' or 'b'
+Hiring Manager inputs other characters other than 'a' or 'b' (eg 'sort x')
     - 1b1.
 HiredFiredPro displays an error message.

       Use case ends.